New Owner of Md. Home Sold at Auction Finds Body of Previous Resident

-The new owner of a Maryland home at a foreclosure auction found a woman's body inside.
+The new owner of a Maryland home sold at a foreclosure auction found the body of the woman who used to live there inside.

 A neighbor of the woman who grew up across the street from her on Upland Avenue in District Heights said she had special needs.